Track jobs that spawn multiple nodes, e.g. HPC submission

 A more complete solution considering the nodes of multi node jobs as first class citizen will follow in a different ticket and will require pervasive changes in both frontend and factories.

-#1 Updated by Marco Mambelli over 2 years ago
+#1 Updated by Marco Mambelli almost 3 years ago

 With Parag we discussed about assigning to GLIDEIN_CPUS the total number of cpus (N*M), adding a new GLIDEIN_NODES (name may change) parameter with the number of nodes that the job will span (default 1), and having the glidien_startup.sh script divide the GLIDEIN_CPUS by the nodes.